-The Low Carbon Hub Community Energy Fund aims to raise £4m of equity over the next three years to pursue a range of opportunities that will enable it to strengthen and grow its portfolio of community energy projects.
+The Low Carbon Hub Community Energy Fund is aiming to raise £1.5 million of equity in this round to pursue a range of opportunities that will enable it to strengthen and grow its portfolio of community energy projects.

 For example, £9,492 was given to Power Down East Oxford for a thermal imaging project to reduce the carbon emissions of households in East Oxford, by raising awareness of energy-efficiency measures, educating people about how to reduce their energy use and encouraging the installation of energy-saving measures.